andylolz/ff-community-notes/output/about/index.md

 With thanks to [@leobenedictus](https://x.com/leobenedictus) for the suggestion, community notes can be filtered by ~~current UK MPs~~ **UK General Election candidates**.

 In order to do this, we need a list of the Twitter (X) handles of election candidates.
 This data is pulled daily from [Democracy Club candidates](https://candidates.democracyclub.org.uk/).
-It’s incomplete, but you can help improve it by finding and adding candidates / candidate Twitter (X) handles to their data.
+It’s incomplete, but you can help improve it by finding and adding candidate Twitter (X) handles to their data.

 {% assign total_candidate_handles = site.data.ge2024-candidates | size %}